 Suboxone is an oral medication approved for office-based treatment of OUD (ASAM, 2022).
 Suboxone blocks the effects of other opioids and is composed of two medications: Buprenorphine and Naloxone (ASAM, 2022).
 Treatment with Buprenorphine and Naloxone has been shown to be safe and effective, and an important part of MAT (ASAM, 2022).

-Suboxone has become the preferred treatment medication for OUD because it is non-habit forming.
-Additionally, it can be initiated at the beginning of treatment or for clients who are in continued recovery (Addiction Center, 2022).
+Suboxone has become the preferred treatment medication for OUD and it can be initiated at the beginning of treatment or for clients who are in continued recovery (Addiction Center, 2022).
 During the initial stages of recovery, Suboxone is used to decrease withdrawal symptoms and which it is useful in curbing cravings.
 However, while Suboxone plays a critical role in many treatment plans, it is only part of a holistic approach to SUD treatment.
 Suboxone should be accompanied by treatments such as intensive out-patient therapy, individual therapy, relapse prevention, motivational interviewing, an assessment of psychosocial needs and peer support or coaching.

 Why is Suboxone Important?